-Example: My site coordinator and program director understand my role and support me along the way.

-My working relationship with my administrators is in its early stages .
-We are learning how to work together.My working relationship with my administrators is developing .
-We use meetings to touch base and get business done.My working relationship with my administrators is mature .
+Example: My site coordinat way. tor and p rogram director understand my role a nd support me along the 1 2 3 4 5 My working relationship with my administrators is in its early stages .
+We are learning how to work together.
+My working relationship with my administrators is developing .
+We use meetings to touch base and get business done.
+My working relationship with my administrators is mature .
 We use meetings to brainstorm ideas and work as thought partners.
-1 2 3 4 5 with my administrators is in its early stages .
-We are learning how to work with my administrators is developing .
-We use meetings to touch base with my administrators is mature .
-We use meetings to brainstorm ideas and work as

-List your activities and practices here:
+List your activities and pra ctices he ere: